 Because the Holy Ghost, over the bent

 World broods with warm breast and with ah! bright wings.

 This is a sonnet.
 As I learned from Richard Foster in his book How to Read Literature Like a Professor, you can usually spot a sonnet by its square shape.
 A sonnet is a rather rigid form and, as a result, a difficult form.
 Fourteen lines of iambic pentameter (accent on every other syllable, five stressed syllables per line).
 In this case, a Petrarchan or Italian sonnet, composed of two parts: an octave (8 lines) followed by a sestet (6 lines).
 The rhyme scheme for the octave is the traditional a-b-b-a-a-b-b-a.
 The sestet rhymes in the pattern c-d-c-d-c-d.

-If you doubt that writing a sonnet it difficult, try it yourself.
-Even excellent writers find it challenging to express meaning, much less profound meaning beautifully expressed, within these strict parameters for length, meter, and rhyme.
+If you doubt that writing a sonnet is difficult, try it yourself.
+Even excellent writers find it challenging to communicate something meaningful, much less something profound and beautiful, within these strict parameters.